 High-volume wing nights are perfect for drawing a crowd, gaining repeat customers and delivering a food favorite that’s universally appealing.
 All it takes is a bit of foresight, the right recipe and great background music, and you’ve got a killer wing night that you can repeat each week.
 Let's break it down with 5 simple tips!

-Forecasting how many wings you’ll need will help you better prepare for wing night, and being prepared means less of a chance of failure.
-Using this simple formula, you'll understand just how many wings you need to prep which will give you the best chance for maximizing profit.
+It should be obvious, but forecasting how many wings you’ll need will keep you prepared and unphased by potential mishaps.
+Using this simple formula, you'll understand just how many wings you need to prep.

-Take your daily sales of wings by day for each week for ten weeks, then multiply this by about one and a half which will give you around the amount of wings you should be preparing for your wing night.
+Take your daily sales of wings by day for each week for ten weeks, then multiply this by about one and a half—this will give you a rough estimate of the amount of wings you should prepare for your wing night.

 2. Cooking your wings